 As mentioned earlier, you can eat because you’re hungry but you can also eat for pleasure.

-It can be a struggle to figure out the difference between the two because it requires you to be more mindful of your body.
-As a result, misinterpreting hunger and satiety signals can lead to overeating.
+It can be a struggle to figure out the difference between the two because it requires you to be more mindful and listen to your body.
+As a result, misinterpreting these signals can lead to overeating.

 Am I eating as a response to a physical cue (e.g. growling stomach, headache) or am I eating because I am feeling stressed, anxious, or overjoyed?

-Whether you’re stressed about deadlines or bummed about your annual employee performance review, talking to a friend or journaling may be more helpful than eating your emotions away.
+Whether you’re stressed about deadlines or bummed about your annual employee performance review, talking to a friend or journaling may be more helpful than emotional eating.

 Your “food environment” may be divided into two parts: